accoffin12/streaming-04-bonus-ACoffin/README.md

                 # wait 3 seconds before sending the next message to the queue
                 time.sleep(3)
 ```
 Each exchange must contain the `exchange`, `routing_key` and `body`.
-After doing so each of these recieves indvidual print and logger messages.
-This is intentional, as the project requires mutiple terminals to run, it is impossible to keep track of the logs and the terminals simultaneously.
+Each of these receives individual print and logger messages.
+This is intentional, as the project requires multiple terminals to run, it is impossible to keep track of the logs and the terminals simultaneously.
 The final alteration that must be made when creating a single Producer with the ability to transmit data to two different Consumers is to specify the queues.
-To do this we will add an Entry Point under the classic boiler-plate `if __name__ == "__main__":`.
+An Entry Point under the classic `if __name__ == "__main__":`.
 Then each of the queues is defined within the `send_mesage` line.
-There are seperate lines defining these queues which were added as notes when creating active queues.
+Separate lines are defining these queues which were added as notes when creating active queues.

 ```
 if __name__ == "__main__":